anishghimire862/nuxt-content-blog/content/blog/an-introduction-to-artificial-intelligence.md

 ---
 id: 1
-title: "An introduction to Artificial Intelligence"
+title: 'An introduction to Artificial Intelligence'
-slug: "an-introduction-to-artificial-intelligence"
+slug: 'an-introduction-to-artificial-intelligence'
-description: "In this blog, we will discuss about Artificial Intelligence (AI), explore its history, types, and branches, and examine how different branches of AI work together through a real-world example."
+description: 'In this blog, we will discuss about Artificial Intelligence (AI), explore its history, types, and branches, and examine how different branches of AI work together through a real-world example.'
 published: true
-posted: "March 15, 2025"
+posted: 2025-03-15
-authorSlug: "anish-ghimire"
+authorSlug: 'anish-ghimire'
-banner: "/img/ai-introduction/ai-introduction-banner.png"
+banner: '/img/ai-introduction/ai-introduction-banner.png'
-bannerAlt: "An Introduction to Artificial Intelligence (AI) Banner"
+bannerAlt: 'An Introduction to Artificial Intelligence (AI) Banner'
-tags: ["ai"]
+tags: ['ai']
 featured: false
 ---